cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

         proposedUpgradeConnection.counterpartyClientIdentifier == currentConnection.counterpartyClientIdentifier
     )

-    // either timeout height or timestamp must be non-zero
-    // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
-    // this will restore the connection on the executing chain and allow counterparty to use the CancelUpgradeMsg to restore their connection. restoreConnectionUnless(timeoutHeight != 0 || timeoutTimestamp != 0) upgradeTimeout = UpgradeTimeout{
-        timeoutHeight: timeoutHeight,
-        timeoutTimestamp: timeoutTimestamp,
-    }
+    // verify proofs of counterparty state
+    abortTransactionUnless(verifyConnectionState(currentConnection, proofHeight, proofConnection, currentConnection.counterpartyConnectionIdentifier, proposedUpgradeConnection))
+    abortTransactionUnless(verifyConnectionUpgradeTimeout(currentConnection, proofHeight, proofUpgradeTimeout,  upgradeTimeout))

     // verify that counterparty connection unmodifiable fields have not changed and counterparty state
     // is UPGRADE_INIT
-    restoreConnectionUnless(
+    abortTransactionUnless(
         counterpartyConnection.state == UPGRADE_INIT &&
         counterpartyConnection.counterpartyConnectionIdentifier == identifier &&
         counterpartyConnection.clientIdentifier == currentConnection.counterpartyClientIdentifier &&
         counterpartyConnection.counterpartyClientIdentifier == currentConnection.clientIdentifier
     )

+    if currentConnection.state == UPGRADE_INIT {
+        // if there is a crossing hello, ie an UpgradeInit has been called on both connectionEnds,
+        // then we must ensure that the proposedUpgrade by the counterparty is the same as the currentConnection
+        // except for the connection state (upgrade connection will be in UPGRADE_TRY and current connection will be in UPGRADE_INIT)
+        // if the proposed upgrades on either side are incompatible, then we will restore the connection and cancel the upgrade. currentConnection.state = UPGRADE_TRY
+        if !currentConnection.IsEqual(proposedUpgradeConnection) {
+            restoreConnection()
+            return
+        }
+    } else if currentConnection.state == OPEN {
+        // this is first message in upgrade handshake on this chain so we must store original connection in restore path
+        // in case we need to restore connection later. privateStore.set(restorePath(identifier), currentConnection)
+    } else {
+        // abort transaction if current connection is not in INIT or OPEN abortTransactionUnless(false)
+    }

+    // either timeout height or timestamp must be non-zero
+    // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
+    // this will restore the connection on the executing chain and allow counterparty to use the CancelUpgradeMsg to restore their connection. if timeoutHeight == 0 && timeoutTimestamp == 0 {
+        restoreConnection()
+        return
+    }
+    upgradeTimeout = UpgradeTimeout{
+        timeoutHeight: timeoutHeight,
+        timeoutTimestamp: timeoutTimestamp,
+    }

-    // counterparty-specified timeout must not have exceeded restoreConnectionUnless(
+    // counterparty-specified timeout must not have exceeded if (currentHeight() > timeoutHeight && timeoutHeight != 0) ||
-        timeoutHeight > getCurrentHeight() ||
-        timeoutTimestamp > currentTimestamp()
-    )
+        (currentTimestamp() > timeoutTimestamp && timeoutTimestamp != 0) {
+        restoreConnection()
+        return
+    }

     // verify chosen versions are compatible
     versionsIntersection = intersection(counterpartyConnection.version, proposedUpgradeConnection.version)